Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 Posted by GMI Blogger Posted in General

-According to reports by the Atlantic Council, 114 countries are taking initiatives to create a central bank digital currency (CBDC).
-This accounts for more than 95% of the global GDP.
-As the popularity of digital currencies increases, the global finance sector is preparing for a transformation.
-Today, 11 countries have fully launched a digital currency.
 As of December last year, all G7 economies have moved into the development stage of the CBDC.
-Similarly, 18 of the G20 countries have reached advanced stages of development.
-In 2023, around 20 countries will enter the testing stages of CBDC.
+Similarly, 19 of the G20 countries have reached advanced stages of development.
+In 2024, around 36 countries are in the testing stages of CBDC.

 So, what are CBDCs and how are they beneficial?
 In this article, we will explore CBDC in detail and also discuss UAE’s interest in the same.